lucasaugustus/polyhedra/README.md

 # polyhedra

-This repository contains Python and POV-Ray code to render "[the green set](https://commons.wikimedia.org/wiki/Category:Set_of_polyhedra;_green)" of polyhedra from the Wikimedia Commons.
+This repository contains Python and POV-Ray code to render "[the green set](https://commons.wikimedia.org/wiki/Category:Set_of_polyhedra;_green)" of polyhedra from the Wikimedia Commons, plus some other solids.
+It also allows the creation of STL files for 3D modelling and printing, and the creation of animations of these solids rotating about a vertical axis.

 In the Python file, there is are two lists (`data` and `atad`) of lists.
 * The sublists in the `data` list have 3 elements each: